No Products in the Cart

 We spend a lot of time in bed.
 In fact, most of us spend around one-third of our lives asleep.
 That means that the position we sleep in can have a major impact on our health.
 Unfortunately, many people tend to sleep in the same position night after night, which can lead to pain and discomfort.

 If you spend six to eight hours every night sleeping in the same position, that can add up to a lot of wear and tear on your joints.
-And if you're constantly putting pressure on your shoulder joint, it can lead to inflammation and even structural damage.
+And if you're constantly putting pressure on your shoulder joint, it can lead to discomfort and even structural damage.
 So if you want to avoid pain and keep your joints healthy, it's important to switch up your sleeping position from time to time.
-Otherwise, you might just end up being a stiff old person someday.
-Who wants that?
+Otherwise, you might just end up being a stiff old person someday, and who would want that, right?

 When you sleep on your side, your arm is often resting in an awkward position.
 This can put a strain on the muscles and ligaments around the shoulder joint, leading to discomfort.
 Also, side sleeping can cause the rotator cuff tendons to become irritated.
 Over time, this can lead to inflammation and significant pain.
 So if you are a side sleeper experiencing shoulder pain, it might be worth trying a different sleep position.

 It's a fact that when you sleep on your back, your shoulder is in an awkward position, and gravity can pull your arm downward, exacerbating the pain.
-And, when you sleep on your side, you can use a pillow to support your arm, preventing it from hanging and causing further pain.
+On the other hand, when you sleep on your side, you can at least use a pillow to support your arm, preventing it from hanging and causing further pain.

 When you sleep on your stomach, you tend to twist your head to one side, which can put a strain on your neck and shoulders.
 This can cause the muscles and ligaments in those areas to become irritated and inflamed, leading to pain.

-In addition, stomach sleeping can compress the nerves in your shoulder, causing numbness or tingling.
+In addition, stomach sleeping puts pressure on your spine, causing discomfort in your neck, back, and shoulders.
 If you often wake up with soreness in your neck or shoulders, it might be time to start sleeping on your back or side instead.
-You might also want to experiment with different pillow types and positions to see if that helps reduce any discomfort.
+You should also try experimenting with different pillow types and positions to see if that helps reduce any discomfort.

 To make your search easier, we've compiled a list of some of the most common types of mattress toppers for shoulder pain.
 From latex to wool, there's sure to be a topper that's perfect for you.
 Keep reading!